critesjosh/what-is-noir/README.md

 - [Step 3: unconstrained functions and optimizing circuits](./step3/README.md)
 - [Step 4: proving and verifying in noirjs](./step4/README.md)
 - [Step 5: verifying proofs onchain](./step5/README.md)

+h/t @catmcgee for the original version of this workshop